 I then did exactly the same to the inner ring, working around the layer by knotting the strips in place.

 Finally – I added a couple of baubles to the rings and hung it up on a hook.
 You could also use some wire to hang this.

-or how to make Christmas Pom-Pom Crafts
+or discover some other craft projects in this article on how to make Christmas Pom-Pom Crafts

 Why not pin this post for later?